LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W03-D1-ConditionalStatements-if.md

 - OR, `||`

-   Either comparisons can evaluate to true for the entire conditional expression to be true.
+   Either comparison can evaluate to true for the entire conditional expression to be true.

    ```javascript
    degrees = prompt("Enter the temperature.");